 The good news, though?
 Any beta male can become an alpha male by cultivating the following traits in himself.
 It takes daily work and the will to become the best possible version of himself.

 By “work” I mean putting in the effort to cultivate the habits you need in order to live as an alpha male and to see everything from an alpha male perspective.

 The following traits might be helped along by certain aspects of the personality you’re born with.
 But making them habitual requires daily effort.

 1. Alpha males are assertive.

 Alpha males aren’t afraid to be clear and direct about their expectations.

 If, for example, someone is trying to take advantage of them, an alpha will take immediate, decisive action to protect their best interests — without trampling on someone else’s.

 An alpha male is capable of genuine kindness.
 But he’s not a doormat.
-In fact, his assertiveness is a leadership skill that makes others trust and respect him.
+In fact, his dominance and assertiveness is a skill that makes others trust and respect him.